 Liz had a dry, scrape-like mark on her cheek that would occasionally bleed.
 The 44-year-old didn’t think much of it until she was having a facial and her aesthetician told her she thought the spot looked suspicious.
 Liz went to her dermatologist, who diagnosed her with one of the most common types of skin cancer, a basal cell carcinoma, and recommended Mohs surgery.

-If you’re of a certain age and logged a lot of time around the pool or on the tennis court sans sunscreen, there’s a good chance you’ve had a nonmelanoma skin cancer — or will develop one in the future.
-In fact, approximately one and five people will get a nonmelanoma skin cancer (i.e. basal cell or squamous cell carcinoma) in their lifetime, according to research in JAMA Dermatology, and both types are linked to UV damage.
+If you’re of a certain age and have logged a lot of time around the pool or on the tennis court sans sunscreen, there’s a good chance you’ve had a nonmelanoma skin cancer — or might develop one in the future.
+In fact, approximately one out of five people will get a nonmelanoma form of skin cancer (i.e. basal cell or squamous cell carcinoma) in their lifetime, according to research in JAMA Dermatology, and both types are linked to UV damage.

 Cancer removal on the face can be a tricky business, with the standard operating process potentially resulting in some pretty disfiguring scars.
 That’s why dermatologists often recommend Mohs surgery (a.k.a.
 Mohs micrographic surgery).
 Named after Dr. Frederick Mohs, the surgeon who invented the technique back in the 1930s, the then-revolutionary, now-tried-and-true surgical procedure involves removing thin layers of cancerous tissue until only healthy skin remains.

 “Mohs is always the number one option if you have a skin cancer on your face, or if you have a reoccurring one on another area of your body, or you have more than one skin cancer,” says dermatologist Cheryl Karcher, MD, the co-founder of the Center Aesthetic & Dermatology in New York City who performs Mohs surgery.